 - Did not properly warn the parent(s) of the risk of conceiving or giving birth to a child with a serious medical problem; or

 - Deprived the parent(s) of making an informed decision about whether to terminate the pregnancy because of a serious medical problem with the fetus; or

 - Injured a newborn through professional negligence to the mother or child during the child's birth.

-If your child was injured as the result of professional negligence, our caring Las Vegas personal injury lawyers can help you fight to get the compensation you deserve for:
+If your child was injured as the result of professional negligence, our caring Nevada personal injury lawyers can help you fight to get the compensation you deserve for:

 - Medical expenses;